LMU-Seminar-LLMs/AutoTestGen/README.md

 ### Technical Details
 - The application uses [**OpenAI ChatCompletion API**](https://beta.openai.com/docs/api-reference/chat) to generate tests.
 - The application **creates a sqlite database** *autotestgen.db* in the selected project directory to store the generated tests and usage statistics.
 This is the only file created by the app on the local machine.
 - The application performs code analysis and communication with the API on the **local machine**.
-It uses **docker container** to execute the generated tests and measure code coverage, returning summarized metadata in json format.
+It uses **docker** to execute the generated tests and measure code coverage, returning summarized metadata in json format.
 - At startup, the application **starts** the container, **mounts** the selected project directory as a **read-only** volume and **copies** *_run_tests_script.py* file to the container.
 - On exit, the application **closes the database**, **stops the container and removes it.**